m4ttsch/omscs-notes-notes/computer-networks/dns.md

 ;; MSG SIZE  rcvd: 96
 ```

-In the “QUESTION SECTION”, we can see that we have an NS record query instead of an A record query.
-In the “ANSWER SECTION”, we can see that we have received the names of three name servers, any of which can answer authoritatively for subdomains of gatech.edu
+In the "QUESTION SECTION", we can see that we have an NS record query instead of an A record query.
+In the "ANSWER SECTION", we can see that we have received the names of three name servers, any of which can answer authoritatively for subdomains of gatech.edu

 ### Example 4 (MX)
 Here is an example of an MX record query for gatech.edu.